-Your overall health can affect your hearing.
-At Hearing Health USA we understand the association between your health and conditions such as tinnitus.
-We take the time to ask important questions about your health and fully evaluate your hearing.
-When tinnitus is present our experts perform additional testing to create a treatment plan specifically for you.
+A persons’ overall health well-being can affect their hearing capability.
+At Hearing Health USA we understand the association between your general health and conditions, such as tinnitus.
+We take the time to ask important questions and fully evaluate your hearing.
+When tinnitus is present, our experts perform additional testing to create a treatment plan specifically designed for you.

 What is Tinnitus?

-Tinnitus can be perceived in many individual ways.
-It can be an intense ringing: buzzing or hissing, which can be high or low-pitched and vary in frequency of occurrence.
-Some even experience a pulsing noise that coincides with their heartbeat.
-While the symptoms vary significantly, tinnitus is rarely a sign of a significant medical problem.
+Tinnitus can be identified in many different ways.
+It can be an intense sound which is high or low-pitched and vary in frequency of occurrence.
+Some individuals may even experience a pulsing noise that coincides with their heartbeat.
+While the symptoms vary considerably, tinnitus is rarely a sign of a significant medical problem.

 Severity and Frequency

 Tinnitus can be in one ear (monaural) or both ears (binaural) and can be either mild or severe.
 30% of people with tinnitus report their condition as “moderate” to a “very big problem” in their life with 26% reporting that they have constant tinnitus.
 Tinnitus is more prevalent in individuals with hearing impairment than it is among the non-hearing impaired population and can occur with any degree or type hearing loss.
 The severity of tinnitus does not appear to be related to the degree of hearing loss.
 Additionally, tinnitus onset can be sudden or gradual depending on the causality and related conditions.

 In some cases, Tinnitus can exist to a debilitating degree causing depression and/or anxiety.
 Current estimates suggest that 48-78% of patients with severe tinnitus also experience depression, anxiety or other behavior disorders(1), which can lead to social isolation and despair.